 - Represented a Class I railroad against the City of Philadelphia in a contract dispute in federal court over park access rights that led to a favorable negotiated settlement for the railroad.

-- Represented a Class I Railroad in a rail line abandonment proceeding before the federal Surface Transportation Board.
+- Represented a Class II Railroad in rail line abandonment and discontinuance proceedings before the federal Surface Transportation Board.

 - Successfully represented railroads in numerous rail crossing abolition and reconstruction cases, minimizing client work and cost responsibilities.